The relative Clemens Conjectures for $\frac{1}{2}$-log Calabi-Yau threefolds: Introduction

+over $\xi$ contains no maps with nontrivial target expansions (no rubber levels) and no reducible domains.
+Furthermore, the natural identification induces an isomorphism of stacks

+and this fiber is finite, reduced, and consists exclusively of closed immersions with smooth source which intersect $Y$ transversally, and have balanced normal bundle $\Ocal(e-1) \oplus \Ocal(e-1)$. \end{thm}

+Theorem \ref{Intthm:Main} simultaneously proves Conjecture \ref{conj:Int} for prime Fano threefolds of index two and demonstrates the suppression of virtual complications in this setting.
+The full proof is deferred to Appendix \ref{S:Virtual} (written jointly with A.~Zahariuc).
+The argument relies heavily on the specialization techniques developed in \cite{Z18} to establish the moduli space trivialization.
+Furthermore, the description of the twisted normal bundle follows from \cite[Thm 1.1]{Z18} and the irreducibility of the moduli space of degree $e$ rational curves not covering a line \cite{CS09,LT19}; see also \cite{BJ24}.

+This outcome stands in sharp contrast with the absolute Calabi–Yau situation.
+While the formal ingredients appear in both contexts, the enumerative expectations that fail in the absolute case \cite{V03} are rigorously realized in the examples of prime Fano threefolds of index two treated here.

+Finally, we remark on an intriguing broader context for these results.
+A key global ingredient in our proof of Theorem \ref{Intthm:Main} is the description of the irreducible components of the moduli space of rational curves on Fano threefolds (e.g., \cite{CS09, LT19}).
+The Geometric Manin's Conjecture, as formulated by Lehmann and Tanimoto \cite{LT19}, provides a predictive framework for the global asymptotic growth and distribution of these components.
+In contrast, our relative Clemens framework provides a localized, ``anchored'' perspective: it predicts exactly how these global moduli spaces trivialize when cut down by maximal incidence conditions on a specific boundary divisor.
+Exploring the precise interplay between the asymptotic global distribution of curves predicted by Geometric Manin and the exact, finite virtual counts of the relative Clemens conjectures presents a tantalizing avenue for future research.

-The paper is organized as follows: \begin{itemize} \item In Section \ref{S:Abs}, we explain the reasoning behind the classical Clemens conjectures. \item In Section \ref{S:RelClem}, we present the main contribution: we show how the $\frac{1}{2}$-log duality allows us to translate the injectivity of relative infinitesimal Abel-Jacobi maps into concrete conjectures about rational curves on cubic threefolds. \item In Section \ref{S:limiting}, we situate these new conjectures within the broader context of limiting Hodge structures, suggesting that the relative case may be viewed as a limit of the absolute case. \end{itemize}
+The paper is organized as follows: \begin{itemize} \item In Section \ref{S:Abs} we review the reasoning behind the classical Clemens conjectures. \item In Section \ref{S:RelClem} we extract the enumerative consequences of the $\frac{1}{2}$-log CY threefold duality and formulate precise conjectures about anchored rational curves. \item In Appendix \ref{S:Virtual}, written jointly with Adrian Zahariuc, we explain how the relative GW perspective, the $\frac{1}{2}$-log CY threefold duality and the specialization techniques used in \cite{Z18} combine to reduce the virtual problem to classical counting in the Fano threefold of index two and degree $d\geq 2$.